Dramatic reduction in Indian virus cases confuses experts | ExBulletin

 “I don’t think anyone has the final answer,” she said.

 And in India, the data isn’t that dramatic.
 A national screening of antibodies by Indian health agencies estimates that approximately 270 million Indians, or one in five Indians, were infected with the virus before vaccination began.
-This is well below the 70% or higher percentage that experts say could be a threshold.
-Coronavirus, but I’m not sure.
+This is well below the percentage of over 70% that experts say could be the threshold for herds.
+Immunity to the coronavirus is still uncertain.

 “The message is that most of the population is still vulnerable,” said Dr. Barram Bargava, who heads the Indian Medical Research Council, India’s leading medical research institute.